ZJONSSON/express-clues/README.md

 A simple express wrapper around a clues API.
 The `module.exports` is a function that returns an express route when given a custom API object as an argument.
 Results for each API call are returned as a JSON string.
+The requested function should be specified as `fn` in the query params.

 Typical usage from a running express server would be as follows:
 ```
-app.use('/apipath',require('express-clues')(api))
+app.all('/api/:fn',require('express-clues')(api))
 ```

 Two standard functions are added to the API: